KonishchevDmitry/investments/README.md

 simplest strategy here in case of relatively small price of all stocks - submit all orders except the last (one / two / few), commit the current result, execute `investments rebalance` and submit the rest.

+## Tax statement generation

+See [instructions for tax statement generation and recommendations for interacting with Russian Federal Tax Service](docs/taxes.md).

 ## Prometheus metrics

 `investments metrics` command allows you to export analysis results in [Prometheus](https://prometheus.io/) format to be